 Also just a stone’s throw away, albeit in a different county, you can find the Turda Salt Mine and the Turda Gorge.
 On the way there, you can stop by the Ogra Castle (now a hotel) in the village with the same name.

 The Mures County convinced me that it deserves to be visited.
-Besides Sighisoara, one of the most popular places to see in Romania, the rest of the county lacks visitors.
+Besides Sighisoara, one of the most popular places to see in Romania (here you can see other popular attractions in Romania), the rest of the county lacks visitors.
 But some of the things to see in Targu Mures can convince you that a visit here worths your time.
 Include Targu Mures in your tour in Romania.